MicrosoftDocs/memdocs/sccm/sum/deploy-use/example-scenario-deploy-monitor-monthly-security-updates.md

 *Applies to: Configuration Manager (current branch)*

-This topic provides an example scenario of how you can use software updates in System Center Configuration Manager to deploy and monitor the security software updates that Microsoft releases monthly.
+This topic provides an example scenario of how you can use software updates in Configuration Manager to deploy and monitor the security software updates that Microsoft releases monthly.

  In this scenario, we follow the actions of the Configuration Manager administrator at Woodgrove Bank.
 The administrator needs to create a software update deployment strategy with the following conditions and requirements: